Invisible Touch: Side one

-The basis for "Tonight, Tonight, Tonight" came about from Banks, who spent some time improvising with different sounds from his keyboards over a rhythm Collins and Rutherford were playing.
+The basis for "Tonight, Tonight, Tonight" came about from Banks, who spent some time improvising with different keyboard sounds over a rhythm Collins and Rutherford were playing.
 Similar to that of "Invisible Touch", Collins then came out with the word "monkey" and explored it vocally which led to the song's working title to be "Monkey/Zulu".
-The rest of the song's lyrics were then written around the word.
+The rest of the lyrics were then written around the word.
 Rutherford thought the track resembled the "old-style Genesis" as it covers more ground musically with a "fairly involved" instrumental section in the middle.
-Banks agreed with Rutherford's view on the song, pointing out its comparison in terms of its complexity.
+Banks agreed with Rutherford's view on the song, pointing out its complexity.

 The lyrics to "Land of Confusion" were written by Rutherford, and they were the last set of words written for the album.
 Rutherford was behind schedule to get the lyrics to the song finished, but thought the "time was right" for him to write a protest song.
 He was struck with the flu when it was time for Collins to record the song's vocals.
 He recalled Collins "came over to my house ... he sat on my bed like a secretary ...
 I was in a kind of delirious state with a very high temperature and I dictated it to him and I remember thinking, 'I think I told him the right thing ...
 Was it all rubbish or was it any good?'".

 The lyrics to "In Too Deep" were written by Collins after he was approached to write a song for the soundtrack of the British crime drama film Mona Lisa (1986).
 He wrote the chorus during some spare time at a hotel in Sydney, Australia, but he was unable to write verses for it until the band were recording the song in the studio.
 They had difficulty in writing a chorus, so Collins suggested the part that he had written.